 Spending quality time with our trees often gives us a warm feeling— and it’s not just on the inside.

 One of the many ways trees work hard to keep us happy is by warming our landscapes in winter.
-Rows of wind-blocking trees reduce wind and heat up your home.
+Rows of wind-blocking trees reduce wind and may help heat up your home.

 The best windbreaks take time and planning, but they pay us back in cozy comfort.
 Read on to find out the best windbreak trees for your area and tips on how to plant them.